Assistant ScientistJHSPH Faculty Page

 Dr. Atwell’s current interests are focused on maternal immunization and RSV.
 She is working to improve uptake of vaccines for influenza and pertussis among pregnant women and problem solving obstacles ahead of maternal vaccines for RSV, including understanding barriers to efficient transplacental transport of RSV antibodies.
 She’s also interested in the epidemiology and seasonality of RSV in tropical settings, the relationship between RSV and asthma, and how best to define critical RSV disease.

-With Dr. Laura Hammitt and the Infectious Disease team at the CAIH, Dr. Atwell is leading a study to understand challenges and successes of maternal immunization programs in the Navajo, White Mountain Apache and Zuni people to inform the design of provider- and community-based interventions to improve uptake of these vaccines.
+With Dr. Laura Hammitt and the Infectious Disease team at the CAIH, Dr. Atwell is leading a study to understand challenges and successes of maternal immunization programs in the Navajo and White Mountain Apache people to inform the design of provider- and community-based interventions to improve uptake of these vaccines.
 The study is called EMI – Evaluation of Maternal Immunization and Development of Interventions to Increase Vaccine Uptake Among Expectant American Indian Women.